digitalocean/terraform-provider-digitalocean/docs/resources/nfs.md

 ## Notes

-Multiple NFS shares can now be attached to the same VPC, providing greater flexibility for storage management.
+An NFS share can be attached to multiple VPCs.
+Use one `digitalocean_nfs_attachment` resource per VPC.
+Multiple NFS shares can also be attached to the same VPC.

 ## Import